KechrisLab/kechrislab.github.io/teaching/index.md

 ## Multi-Omics and NETwork Analysis Summer Workshop (MONET)
 Role: PI (Kechris); NIH/NHBLI R25 HG013296 2024-2029

-The Multi- Omics and NETwork analysis workshop (MONET) will provide a 7-day immersive experience for ~25 researchers each summer 2024-2028 to learn about multi-omics analysis and the application of network methods through ~50 hours of lectures, discussion sessions, computational labs, tours and team exercises.
+The Multi-Omics and NETwork analysis workshop (MONET) will provide a 7-day immersive experience for ~30 researchers each summer 2025-2028 to learn about multi-omics analysis and the application of network methods through ~50 hours of lectures, discussion sessions, computational labs, tours and team exercises.

 ## Colorado Biomedical Informatics Training Program